rachfop/takomo-docs/docs/stacks/managing-secrets.md

 ## Command Line Usage

 Values for secrets are managed using CLI commands.
-There are commands to get and set secrets values, list all secrets, view differences between the local secrets configuration and the secrets persisted in the parameter store, and to sync the local configuration to the parameter store.
+There are commands to get and set secrets values, list all secrets, view differences between the local secrets configuration and the secrets persisted in the parameter store, and sync the local configuration to the parameter store.

 #### Examples